dev-sys-do/kudo/docs/proposals/cli.md

 ### delete workload \<id\>

-Delete a workload definition.On success the command outputs no information.
+Delete a workload definition and all the instances of this workload.
+On success the command outputs no information.

 **Arguments** :